JHS-Viking-Robotics/Java-Hello-World/docs/Java-Hello-World-Tutorial/Step-3-Basic-Drivetrain-Subsystem.md

 ...
 ```

+First we import the necessary motor controller classes, then we declare new objects for each of our physical motor controllers.
+We also import and declare a ```DifferentialDrive``` object, which helps us translate joystick input to left and right motor output.
+We will need this later.
+Note that we declared all of these variables as ```private final```, which we will talk about later.

-We should add a constructor field to this class, so that the subsystem will be created with references to its corresponding hardware.
+We declared our variables, but we still need to instantiate them.
+We should add a constructor field to this class, so that when the subsystem is created the hardware will be set up as well.
 Let's add the following section to the ```Drivetrain``` constructor:

 ```java
   /** Creates a new Drivetrain. */